benborgers/www/posts/node-spawn-logging.md

 ---
 title: Logging the output of Node.js shell exec
 date: 2020-07-01
+tags:
-tags: programming
+    - programming
+    - javascript
 ---
 The nice thing about the built-in `child_process` package's `spawn` command for executing shell commands with Node.js, is that you can easily get access to the output of that command.

 This way, you can see what the terminal command is doing:

 ```jsx
 const { spawn } = require('child_process')